 1 General introduction

-2 Impacts and Policy Implications of Metals Effluent Discharges into Rivers within Industrial Zone: A sub-Saharan Perspective from Ethiopia
+2 Impacts and policy implications of heavy metals effluent discharges into rivers within industrial Zones: A sub-Saharan perspective from Ethiopia

 4 Evaluating the effect of diffuse and point source nutrient transfers on water quality in the Kombolcha River Basin, an industrializing Ethiopian catchment

 5 Estimating total nitrogen and phosphorus losses in a data-poor Ethiopian catchment